Chando0185/daredevil_python_ml_libary_series/README.md

 # Welcome to Daredevil Python Machine Learning Library Series👑
-In this video we are going to discuss about Numpy Data Analysis Library.
+In this video we are going to discuss about Python Data Analysis Library.

 📸 Instagram: @knowledge_doctor.